djalbat/propagate-cli/README.md

     "bernard": "^1.3.2" -> "^1.3.3",
   }
 ```
+Here there are no updates to `dylan` because it does not depend on the `freddie` package, directly or otherwise.

 Note that `alice` does not have a version number.
-If Propagate cannot find both `name` and `version` fields in a package JSON file, it considers the contents of the subdirectory a binary, not a package, and will not try to publsh it.
+If Propagate cannot find both `name` and `version` fields in a package JSON file, it considers the contents of the subdirectory to be a binary, not a package, and will not try to publish them.
+Nothing is expect to depend on binaries since, without a name, there is no way to reference them.

 Note also that it only supports core [semver](https://semver.org/) versions, that is, versions of the form `major.minor.patch` where `major`, `minor` and `patch` are natural numbers.
 It does not support version ranges or multiple sets.
 Additionally, it will leave intact but otherwise ignore leading modifiers such as `^`, `~`, etc. If you are not using either just these modifiers or no modifiers at all, Propagate is unlikely to work for you.